 - n is the field poles in revolution per second (r.p.s)

 - f is the frequency of the generated voltage in hertz.

 As we know,

 In one revolution of the rotor, an armature coil is cut by P/2 north poles and P/2 south poles.
 Since one cycle is generated in an armature coil when a pair of field poles passes over the coil.
-The number of cycles generated in one revolution of the rotor.
+The number of cycles generated by one revolution of the rotor.
 Will be equal to the number of pairs of poles. i.e.